Amin-MAG/My-Notes/Software Engineering 223a4de7a57b48e9a6235a18bb0b7d99/Microservices c2400a9ae6964fb1a321efb04118cfd3/Interview Questions 4b38b3e3e29b48d2ac1a84891042c2c9.md

 The measure of the strength of the dependencies between components is said to be coupling.
 A good design is always said to have High Cohesion and Low Coupling.

+## What is REST/RESTful and what are its uses?

 # References

 [Top Microservices Interview Questions and Answers | Edureka](https://www.edureka.co/blog/interview-questions/microservices-interview-questions/)